-Hi, I'm Aldo and I'm a third year engineering student at the University of Cambridge.
+Hi, I'm Aldo and I'm a fourth year engineering postgraduate student at the University of Cambridge.

 Engineering is a scientific discipline in which maths and physics are used to first understand the world around us, and then sculpt it to the way we want.
 I've been passionate about the sciences, in particular maths and physics, for as long as I can remember, and I would like nothing more than to pass on that passion, enthusiasm and technical ability to others.

-While I have not tutored online before, I have previous tutoring and teaching experience.
+I have previous tutoring and teaching experience both online on MyTutor and in person.
 While I was in my second year of sixth form I helped out in AS maths classes as well as GCSE maths and physics classes.
 I also led a year 9 maths class.

 If you need any help with maths, further maths or physics at A-level or GCSE, please do not hesitate to get in touch!
 I look forward to hearing from you!

 Please get in touch for more detailed availability

 The escape velocity is the speed that an object must have in order to have enough energy to escape the Earth's gravitational field.
 To calculate the escape velocity, we can apply the principle of Conservation of Energy, which states that energy cannot be created or destroyed.
 We equate the total energy that the body has when it is on the surface of the Earth with the total energy it has when it is infintely far away and no longer experiences the Earth's gravity: